 The North End has something for everyone!
 You can wander the side streets and find secluded beautiful nooks with gorgeous light., you can embrace the history of the city and snuggle outside of Old North Church and Paul Revere’s Home, you can find water views, and you can end with cannoli or gelato from one of the countless amazing Italian Restaurants that the North End is known for ( I’m a Mike’s Pastry girl all the way)!

 Arnold Arboretum is nestled just outside of Boston’s city center in Jamaica Plain and it boasts an amazing and expansive set of grounds with lots of gorgeous trees that bloom throughout the year.
+It’s the best Boston engagement session location for lush greens and florals and a diversity of beautiful spots all in one place.
 You’ll find hundreds of lilacs come springtime and fall foliage that is bold and beautiful in the fall, with rich greens and flowering trees all summer long.
 The Arboretum also hosts several different curated spaces from a small pond, to rolling lawns and stone walls with arbors of flowering vines, to tree-covered paths and city views.
 Even when the days are beautiful and it gets busy, the Arboretum is large and diverse enough to offer a plethora of beautiful seemingly secluded spaces.

 The Greenway cuts a partial ring around the outer edge of the downtown Boston area, hugging the harbor from South Station to North Station.
 You’ll find changing 3d art installations on the paths along with carefully curated gardens.
 The Greenway offers green space right in the city with easy access to water views, Quincy Market, and the North End.
 The prettiest parts also happen to be least busy because they’re right off of South Station in the heart of the Financial District.
 Avoid the 5pm rush hour when everyone’s heading to catch their trains home for the day and you’ll be golden!